Deer Management Certificate Level 3

 Developed in collaboration with leading experts from across the deer and land management sector, the DMC3 has been designed to provide candidates with the practical skills and strategic understanding required for advanced roles in UK deer management.
 The qualification equips candidates to apply effective population control measures while developing long-term, sustainable management plans that align with best practice and legislation.
 Its flexible structure allows completion within a few months or over the course of a year, making it adaptable to individual work and personal commitments.
 Achieving the DMC3 represents more than a professional milestone, it recognises the candidate as a competent, knowledgeable, and credible practitioner capable of contributing to the responsible future of deer management in the UK.

-More about each Unit
+More about each unit

 Unit 1 - Recognition of Prior Learning & Courses